ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.

+-  ``ERRATA_V2_2743011``: This applies errata 2743011 workaround to Neoverse-V2
+   CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+It is fixed in r0p2.

 -  ``ERRATA_V2_2779510``: This applies errata 2779510 workaround to Neoverse-V2
    CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 It is fixed in r0p2.